 Families can talk about how MrOwl: Inspire & Collaborate may help them explore their interests and learn more about them from other people who are interested in the same topics.
 Ask them what sort of information they're looking for on sites like this and how they know that what they're contributing is useful to others.

 If MrOwl: Inspire & Collaborate doesn't have a lot of info on the topic your kid is interested in, encourage them to check out more social information sharing sites.
-Read Common Sense Media's What are the best kinds of social media for teens?
+What are some other social media sites for teens?

 Talk about other ways that teens can find information on their most compelling interests.
 Are there interest-based groups at school?
 In the community?
 What about library resources, or local mentors who may work in a related field or just know a lot about this topic?

 - Skills: Communication: conveying messages effectively

 Tech Skills: social media